 It started with Akansha Singh’s ’23 babysitter in India, Rashmi, who struggled to find a job after completing school.
 Rashmi married at 17 and had a child, a daughter she does not plan on educating because of the lack of job opportunities available, Singh said.

-After working at a non-profit that educated women in rural areas of India for a year after high school, Singh (insert major) realized this experience was more pervasive than she initially thought.
+After working at a non-profit that educated women in rural areas of India for a year after high school, Singh, an Applied Data Science major, realized this experience was more pervasive than she initially thought.
 Around 67 percent of educated women in rural India are not employed, according to a 2015 United Nations report.
 Because of this, Singh later started with her mother Outspoken, a non-profit focused on helping educated Indian women find work.

 “When I undertook this project, I realized that her story was not a one-off case confined to her life, but in fact resonated with the reality of many young girls who belonged to families where education is perceived as a redundant, avoidable ‘luxury’ rather than an indispensable necessity,” Singh wrote.

 Singh received the 2023 Peter Morgenstern-Clarren ’03 Student Social Justice Award for her efforts to help educated Indian women find work.
 Custodial staff Maria Porquillo and Ileana Bones received Peter Morgenstern-Clarren ’03 Employee Recognition Prizes for their work in helping to maintain Olin Memorial Library for over 20 years.

 Dr. Hadley Morgenstern-Clarren and the Honorable Pat Morgenstern-Clarren sponsor the award in memory of their son, Peter, who pursued social justice when he was a student at Wesleyan.
 He helped to secure benefits for Wesleyan’s custodial staff, participating in the United Student and Labor Action Committee, and contributing his leadership to the campus chapter of Amnesty International.